Esophageal cancerCancer - esophagus

-Esophageal cancer is a cancerous (malignant) tumor of the esophagus, the muscular tube that moves food from the mouth to the stomach.
+Esophageal cancer is a cancerous (malignant) tumor of the esophagus.
+This isthe tube that moves food from the mouth to the stomach.

-Squamous cell esophageal cancer is linked to smoking and alcohol consumption.
+Squamous cell esophageal cancer is linked to smoking and drinking too much alcohol.

 - Backwards movement of food through the esophagus and possibly mouth (regurgitation)